 At a glance

 Cancer is the uncontrolled growth of specific cells in or on the body.
 Squamous cell carcinoma (SCC) is a common malignant tumour of the skin and oral cavity.
-Oral SCC is responsible for 10% of all cancers in cats and the most common type of oral cancer.
+Oral SCC is responsible for 10% of all cancers in cats and is the most common type of oral cancer.

 SCC originates in the squamous epithelium which is the layer of cells covering the external surfaces, the mucosa of the mouth and lines the hollow organs (lungs, esophagus, bladder and stomach).
 Although SCC’s are rapid growing tumours and locally invasive, they are slow to metastasis (spread) to other parts of the body.